coopernurse/node-pool/README.md

 ## Idle Object Eviction

-The pool has an evictor (off by default) which will inspect idle items in the pool and `destroy` them if they are too old
+The pool has an evictor (off by default) which will inspect idle items in the pool and `destroy` them if they are too old.

+By default the evictor does not run, to enable it you must set the `evictionRunIntervalMillis` option to a non-zero value.
+Once enable the evictor will check at most `numTestsPerEvictionRun` each time, this is to stop it blocking your application if you have lots of resources in the pool.

 ## Draining